geedhu-v/Snowflake---E2D-Data-Engineering-Project-Food-Delivery-App-/Create DB and Schema/Points to remember.md

 In short, every table needs a primary key, but a surrogate key can be used as the primary key when natural data isn’t reliable or stable enough.

+## What will happen if the data from the stream object is not consumed using a merge statement or stored procedure
+It will keep the bad records, and the merge statement will keep failing